 Your next move isn't to implement AI everywhere at once.
 It's to identify one high-impact area, test an approach, learn from it, and iterate.

-The CFOs who treat AI as a thinking partner will win—not because AI is perfect, but because it sharpens thinking, multiplies speed, and provides a second brain on demand.
+CFOs who treat AI as a thinking partner gain an edge—not because AI is perfect, but because it sharpens thinking, multiplies speed, and provides a second perspective on demand.

 The future of finance belongs to those who act today.